kitamstudios/rust-analyzer.vs/README.md

 Should you encounter bugs or if you have feature requests, head on over to the [GitHub repo][repo] to open an issue if one doesn't already exist.

 Pull requests are also very welcome, since I can't always get around to fixing all bugs myself.

+## Common links

+- [Open Folder extensibility](https://learn.microsoft.com/en-us/visualstudio/extensibility/open-folder?view=vs-2022) is pretty much the only documentation apart from the sample code folks have written (see [Acknowledgements](#Acknowledgements)).

 ## Acknowledgements